erinsullens/My_work/README.md

 This is a collection of my programming projects.
-They are mostly a reflection of my personal interests, including playing the viola, video games (coming soon), and crafty hobbies like weaving and crocheting.
+They are mostly a reflection of my personal interests, including music, video games (coming soon), and crafty hobbies like weaving and crocheting.